Celebrate National Hispanic Heritage Month with These 15 Powerful Films by Hispanic and Latinx Filmmakers

 Starring: Daniel Valdez, Edward James Olmos, Rose Portillo, Charles Aidman, Tyne Daly, John Anderson, Abel Franco, Mike Gomez, Francis X. McCarthy, Alma Martínez, Lupe Ontiveros & Tony Plana

 DYK?
-Zoot Suit received a Golden Globe nomination for Best Motion Picture - Comedy or Musical and was admitted to the National Film Preservation Board's National Film Registry for cultural significance in 2019.
-Director Luis Valdez went on to write and direct La Bomba (1987), a biopic about Ritchie Valens starring Lou Diamond Phillips in his first starring role a few years later.
+Zoot Suit received a Golden Globe nomination for Best Motion Picture - Comedy or Musical.
+In 2019, it was recognized and added to the National Film Preservation Board's National Film Registry for its cultural significance.
+Following the success of Zoot Suit, director Luis Valdez went on to write and direct La Bamba (1987), a biographical film about the life of Ritchie Valens.
+This movie marked Lou Diamond Phillips' first starring role and further solidified Valdez's impact on American cinema.

 Stand and Deliver (1988)

-Starring: Edward James Olmos, Lou Diamond Phillips, Rosanna DeSoto & Andy García
+Starring: Edward James Olmos, Lou Diamond Phillips, Rosanna DeSoto, Andy García & Estelle Harris

 DYK?
-First-time writer and director Ramón Menéndez and his fellow UCLA Film School graduate, co-writer and producer Tom Musca, secured the movie rights to Jaime Escalante's story for one dollar.
-When the project was rejected by independent studios, the filmmakers financed the production with grants and endowments from institutions, including PBS.
+First-time writer and director Ramón Menéndez and his fellow UCLA Film School graduate, co-writer, and producer Tom Musca acquired the movie rights to Jaime Escalante's story for just one dollar.
+After the project was turned down by independent studios, the filmmakers funded the production with grants and endowments from institutions, including PBS.

 El Mariachi (1992)